joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6382187/2025/05/25/gary-lineker-bbc-motd-exit/

 **Why Swayman's World Championship run is the Bruins' most important 2025 development yet**\
-`Jeremy Swayman backstopped Team USA to its first gold at worlds since 1933 with a 7-0 record and two shutouts.`\
+`Swayman backstopped Team USA to its first gold at worlds since 1933 with a 7-0 record and two shutouts.`\
 https://nytimes.com/athletic/6382412/2025/05/25/jeremy-swayman-world-championship-gold-bruins/

 **Trump Says He’s ‘Not Happy’ With Putin’s Escalation of Ukraine Attacks**\